ibm-cloud-docs/key-protect/key-rings.md

       </tr>

       <caption style="caption-side:bottom;">
         Table 1.
 Describes the variables that are needed to create a key ring with the {{site.data.keyword.keymanagementserviceshort}} API
       </caption>
     </table>

+    A successful `POST api/v2/key_rings` request returns an HTTP `201 Created` response, which indicates that the key ring was created and is now available for to hold standard and root keys.

 The maximum amount of key rings is 50 per service instance.
 {: note}